Cost to Pebble Dash a House

 It's important to consider your home's surroundings when choosing pebble dash colours to make sure you don't stand out for the wrong reasons:

-• City-centre houses - Darker dash mixes, such as greys and charcoals, will be in keeping with other city structures like skyscrapers and office blocks.
+- City-centre houses - Darker dash mixes, such as greys and charcoals, can compliment urban areas and modern building.
 Using a white pebble dash render can help brighten up typically dark areas for a fresh look.

-If you're looking for modern pebble dash colours, you can experiment with duo-toned pebble dash designs to create pastel hues.
+If you're looking for modern pebble dash colours, you can experiment with different coloured aggregates to create various pebble dash designs.

 It's important to remember your house's design when choosing your colours to ensure the pebble dash shade matches your roof's colouring and the overall building design.